Principle Investigator

 Yoeri van de Burgt obtained his PhD degree at Eindhoven University of Technology in 2014.
 He then briefly worked at a high-tech startup in Switzerland, after which he obtained a Postdoctoral Fellowship at the department of Materials Science and Engineering at Stanford University (USA) with prof. Alberto Salleo.

 Since November 2016 he has returned to Eindhoven University of Technology where he is leading the Neuromorphic Engineering group within the Mechanical Engineering department, and as part of the Institute for Complex Molecular Systems (ICMS) and the newly established Eindhoven A.I.
 Systems Institute (EAISI).
 He obtained his tenure in 2019 and was promoted to associate professor in 2021.
-Yoeri has been a visiting professor at the University of Cambridge (U.K.) in 2017 and to Georgia Tech (U.S.) in 2022.
+Yoeri has been a visiting professor at the University of Cambridge (U.K.) in 2017 and Georgia Tech (U.S.) in 2022.

 More information: personal page at TU/e website.